Aliases for TAF4B Gene

 TAF4B (TATA-Box Binding Protein Associated Factor 4b) is a Protein Coding gene.
 Diseases associated with TAF4B include Spermatogenic Failure 13.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and HIV Life Cycle.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and NF-kappaB binding.
 An important paralog of this gene is TAF4.

 UniProtKB/Swiss-Prot for TAF4B Gene

 Cell type-specific subunit of the general transcription factor TFIID that may function as a gene-selective coactivator in certain cells.
 TFIID is a multimeric protein complex that plays a central role in mediating promoter responses to various activators and repressors.
 TAF4B is a transcriptional coactivator of the p65/RELA NF-kappa-B subunit.
 Involved in the activation of a subset of antiapoptotic genes including TNFAIP3.
 May be involved in regulating folliculogenesis.
 Through interaction with OCBA/POU2AF1, acts as a coactivator of B-cell-specific transcription.
 Plays a role in spermiogenesis and oogenesis.